SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "What can I do you for?
 How can I help with this here date?"
 Applejack asked.

-"Well, we haven't figured that out yet, we should probably tell you the stuff we have planned and maybe we can think of something with you," Pinkie suggested.
+"Well, we haven't figured that out yet, we should probably tell you the stuff we have planned and maybe we can think of something together," Pinkie suggested.

 "Okay, whats all in this plan so far?"
 Applejack asked.